robertorcosta/azure-docs.pt-br/articles/storage/files/storage-sync-files-deployment-guide.md

 $serverEndpointPath = "<your-server-endpoint-path>"
 $cloudTieringDesired = $true
 $volumeFreeSpacePercentage = <your-volume-free-space>
-# Optional property.
-Choose from: [NamespaceOnly] default when cloud tiering is enabled.
-[NamespaceThenModifiedFiles] default when cloud tiering is disabled.
-[AvoidTieredFiles] only available when cloud tiering is disabled.
-$initialDownloadPolicy = NamespaceOnly

 if ($cloudTieringDesired) {
     # Ensure endpoint path is not the system volume